nanoc/nanoc.app/content/docs/6-guides.md

 …but if your preprocessor block grows, it’s quite useful to separate different tasks in different methods.
 It’s also possible to store the method definitions in the lib/ directory somewhere, allowing the preprocessor block to be quite small and easy to understand.

-The `#paginate_articles` method will have to do three things: fetch a list of all articles to paginate, split the entire list of articles in a list of sub-lists (read: “pages”), and finally generate a `Nanoc3::Item` for each of these sub-lists.
+The `#paginate_articles` method will have to do three things: fetch a list of all articles to paginate, split the entire list of articles in a list of sub-lists (read: “pages”), and finally generate a `Nanoc::Item` for each of these sub-lists.

 The first step, getting all articles to paginate, is quite easy.
 It will probably look a bit like this: